guptabless/unclaim-s3-finder/README.md

 OPTIONS:

 ```
--u            valid bucket URL with http:// or https://
+-u            valid bucket URL with http:// or https:// or a text file with bucket names
   		< bucket is avaibale for takeover or not >